The Trial Process

 Negotiation with the prosecutor is an essential part of the defence process.
 It is often possible to negotiate a satisfactory result without all the expense and risk of a trial.
 There is never any harm in trying to resolve a matter.
 In many cases, that won’t be possible.
 Negotiation only works if your lawyer is willing and ready to go to trial if the negotiations are unsuccessful.
 Often the lawyers who get the best results for their clients in negotiations are the ones who have reputations as diligent and hard-nosed trial lawyers.

-What happens in the trial?
+What happens during the trial?

 The Crown has to prove its case.
 This is called the burden of proof.
 The burden of proof is always on the Crown in a criminal prosecution, and it never shifts.
 The Accused does not have to prove anything if the Crown doesn’t meet the burden of proof.